Carlos Manzo: Government response

 City trustee Hilda Flor del Campo Maldonado Medina was named as Manzo's interim successor, while his supporters called for his widow, Grecia Quiroz, to be appointed to complete his term in office.
 Governor Ramírez Bedolla confirmed that Manzo's replacement would be determined by his own independent movement, and a formal proposal to that effect was lodged with the state congress.
 Quiroz was sworn in as municipal president on 5 November 2025, to serve out the remainder of her husband's term.
 She vowed to carry on his stance against organized crime.

 Quiroz met with President Sheinbaum at the National Palace in Mexico City on 3 November.
 The following day, Sheinbaum announced the "Michoacán Plan for Peace and Justice", a security plan for the state including the deployment of the National Guard, more federal personnel, and the creation of a special unit at the state prosecutor's office.
 The plan covers three broad thematic areas: security and justice, economic development with justice, and education and culture for peace.
-Meetings with the federal security cabinet will be held every two weeks, and an alert system for the state's mayors will be put in place.
+Meetings with the federal security cabinet would be held every two weeks, and an alert system for the state's mayors would be put in place.